PrismarineJS/mineflayer/docs/api.md

 #### "windowClose" (window)

-Fires when you may no longer work with a workbench, chest, etc.
+Fires when you may no longer work with a workbench, chest, etc. Also fires when a respawn or a re-login (proxy server switch) discards the open window.

 #### "sleep"